 The German Institute for Development Evaluation (DEval) operates as a non-profit limited liability company (gGmbH), headquartered in Bonn.
 The sole shareholder is the Federal Republic of Germany, represented by the Federal Ministry for Economic Cooperation and Development (BMZ).

-The organisation's function, stipulated as the corporate purpose, is to promote development cooperation by means of independent analyses and assessments of the effectiveness, efficiency and sustainability of development cooperation measures and by drawing up recommendations for their improvement.
+The organisation's function, stipulated as the institutional purpose, is to promote development cooperation by means of independent analyses and assessments of the effectiveness, efficiency and sustainability of development cooperation measures and by drawing up recommendations for their improvement.
 The company also promotes the capacity of people and organisations in cooperation countries to perform their own analyses and assessments.

 Its functions include: